 A small block of land…..well known as Mr Waters’ Vineyard.
 This property contains about 100 (sic) statute acres of diversified soils and of which about 30 acres are enclosed by a substantial post-and-rail fence and ditch; it is already stocked with about 12,000 fruit-bearing vines of the Muscat and other approved varieties, varying in age from 3 to 18 years; there is also a large collection of other fruit trees, and about 6,000 vine plants in nursery beds.
 This desirable property is offered to the Society on lease for 20 or 50 years upon reasonable terms, and although it does not possess sufficient extent for the ultimate views of the proposed Company, yet doubtless it would prove highly beneficial as a preliminary vineyard, and is consequently deserving of attention.

-Although vines had been established in New South Wales and Tasmania in the 1820s, Thomas Waters’ Olive Farm was one of Australia’s earliest commercial vineyards.
+Although vines had been established in New South Wales and Tasmania in the 1820s, Thomas Waters’ Olive Farm was one of Australia’s earliest commercial vineyards and producd what was probably the first Western Australian wine in commercial quantities.
 Other Swan Valley wine enterprises trace their origins back to these early days.
 The Sandalford vineyard was established in 1840.
 The first commercial vintage at Houghton was produced soon after Dr John Ferguson bought the property in 1859.

 After Thomas Waters’ death in 1869 Olive Farm remained in the family until the until 1920, then changed hands a number of times.
 It was resurrected as a working vineyard after being purchased by Yugoslavian immigrant Ivan Yurisich in 1934.